IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Setup-Lab-Sandbox-Environment.md

 **NOTE:** Do `NOT` do this on your production UMS Server!!

-An Entity Relationship (ER) Diagram is a type of flowchart that illustrates how entities relate to each other within a system.
+[An Entity Relationship (ER) Diagram](https://dbeaver.com/2022/06/30/two-ways-to-use-erd-in-dbeaver/) is a type of flowchart that illustrates how entities relate to each other within a system.
 In terms of a database management system, an entity is a table.
 So by showing relationships among tables, the ER diagram represents the complete logical structure of a database.

+### Entity Relationship (ER) Diagrams for UMS 12.3.0 Database

 ![image12](Images/HOWTO-Setup-Lab-Sandbox-Environment-13.png)
 ![image13](Images/HOWTO-Setup-Lab-Sandbox-Environment-12.gif)

-Here is the ERD for UMS 12.3.0 Database.

 ### Summary of Steps to Connect DBeaver to UMS Internal DB